12 to 15 May, Sighișoara (Romania)

-Under the theme ‘Creating learning landscapes through heritage interpretation’, we will build on our current partnership with UNESCO, paving the way for all heritage to co-create more sustainable and mindful societies.
+Under the theme ‘Creating learning landscapes through heritage interpretation’, we built on our current partnership with UNESCO, paving the way for all heritage to co-create more sustainable and mindful societies.

 To foster peace and sustainability, UNESCO recently defined requirements for value-based heritage interpretation.
 Participation, co-creation and inclusion became buzz words and featured also in IE’s cooperation with UNESCO.
 But how can all those concepts be achieved in practice?